How to Steal Reasoning Without Reasoning Traces: Evaluation

-Table~\ref{tab:gpt_reasoning} evaluates capability stealing from a fully black-box commercial victim, \textbf{GPT-5 mini,} which exposes only $(x,b^\star,y)$.
-We train the inversion model offline using either a strong (\textbf{R1}) or weaker (\textbf{R1-Distill}) surrogate, then apply Trace Inversion to synthesize traces $\hat{t}$ for student fine-tuning.
+Table~\ref{tab:gpt_reasoning} evaluates capability stealing from a fully black-box commercial victim, GPT-5.4 mini, which exposes only $(x,b^\star,y)$.
+We train the inversion model offline with either a strong (R1) or weaker (R1-Weak) surrogate, then synthesize $\hat{t}$ for student fine-tuning.